Smoked Pellet Grill Brisket

 cooked brisket on wooden chopping board

-How to smoke brisket on a pellet grill
+How to smoke brisket on a pellet grill step-by-step instructions

 1. Trim

-Trim your brisket so all the hard fat is removed and the top has the meat exposed.
+Trim your brisket so all the hard fat is removed, and the top has the meat exposed.

 raw brisket on wooden chopping board